Talsarnau railway station: Passenger volume

+The statistics cover twelve month periods that start in April.

 Services

-The station is an unstaffed halt on the Cambrian Coast Railway with passenger services to Porthmadog, Pwllheli, Barmouth and Machynlleth.
-All trains call only on request.
-The station building is now a private residence.
+The station is an unstaffed halt with passenger services to Pwllheli and Machynlleth.
+On weekdays there are eight services each way.
+All trains call on request.

-From 1 September 2023 engineering work took place to finish restoration of the Barmouth Viaduct.
-Rail replacement buses served all stations from Pwllheli to Machynlleth until 1 December 2023.
+From 1 September to 1 December 2023, engineering work took place to finish restoration of the Barmouth Viaduct.
+Rail replacement buses served stations from Pwllheli to Machynlleth.